danobi/dxuuu.xyz/src/filecaps.md

 }
 ```

-Line 475 is what we've been after.
-Essentially what `cred_cap_issubset()` is
+Line 475 is what we've been after. `cred_cap_issubset()` is checking is if the
-checking is if the old capabilities are a subset of the new capabilities.
+old capabilities are a subset of the new capabilities.
+If so, it means the
-If so, it means the process has gained capabilities during an `execve(2)`
+process has gained capabilities during an `execve(2)` and process dumpability
-and process dumpability should be adjusted.
-Again, this checks out b/c
-the new process may (or already) have elevated capabilities and could
+is adjusted.
+Again, this checks out b/c the new process may (or already) have
-contain sensitive information going forward.
+elevated capabilities and could contain sensitive information going forward.

 ## Conclusion

-So we have our answer: we cannot read `/proc/self/auxv` when the executable
+So we have our answer: our unprivileged cannot read `/proc/self/auxv` because
-has _any_ filecaps b/c the filecaps makes the kernel consider the process
+it has filecaps assigned.
+And b/c filecaps can potentially make a process
-potentially sensitive.
+contain sensitive information, the kernel makes its `/proc/<pid>` inodes owned
+by `root:root`.

 Although nothing terribly actionable resulted from this investivation, I
 nonetheless found this to be an interesting case study in emergent properties.
 Each new discovery made sense in isolation.
-However, despite each step making
+But despite each step making sense,
-sense, the final result remains odd.
+the final result remains unexpected.
 And b/c each step makes sense in
 isolation, I cannot think of a good way to change the final result without
 making some piece of the puzzle _not_ make sense.